Ptuj: World War II

 After the invasion of Yugoslavia in April 1941, Ptuj was occupied by Nazi Germany.
 From 1941 to 1944 the town's Slovenian population was dispossessed and deported.
 Their homes were taken over by German speakers from South Tyrol and Gottschee County, who had themselves been evicted according to an agreement between Adolf Hitler and Benito Mussolini.
 These German immigrants, along with the native German Pettauer, were expelled to Austria in 1945; many later settled in North America.

 Since 1945, Ptuj has been populated almost completely by Slovenes.

 Culture

 The Kurent or Korant Carnival

 Ptuj is the center place of a ten-day-long carnival in the spring, an ancient Slavic pagan rite of spring and fertility, called Kurentovanje or Korantovanje.
 Kurent is believed to be the name of an ancient god of hedonism - the Slavic counterpart of the Greek god Priapos, although there are no written records.

-Kurent or Korant is a figure dressed in sheep skin who go about the town wearing masks, a long red tongue, cow bells, and multi-colored ribbons on the head.
+Kurent or Korant is a figure dressed in sheep skin who goes about the town wearing a mask, a long red tongue, cowbells, and multi-colored ribbons on its head.
 The Kurent(s) from Ptuj and the adjoining villages also wear feathers, while those from the Haloze and Lancova Vas wear horns.
 Organized in groups, Kurents go through town, from house to house, making noise with their bells and wooden sticks, to symbolically scare off evil spirits and the winter.